multi-objective/moocore/README.md

 distribution of the outcomes obtained by a stochastic algorithm in the objective space.

-Most critical functionality is implemented in C, with the R and Python packages providing convenient interfaces to the C code.
+Most critical functionality is implemented in C, with the R, Python and MATLAB packages providing convenient interfaces to the C code.

 The repository is composed of:

  * `c/`: C library and command-line tools.
  * `r/`: An R package that uses the C library.
  * `python/`: A Python package that uses the C library.
+ * `matlab/`: MATLAB functions that use the C library.

 Each component is documented in the `README.md` file found under each folder.